AlexanderBissett/Yurii-is-a-idiot/README.md

 -   Windows 10 or 11 for development.

 -   Windows 10 or 11 for testing.
+> [!TIP]
-(Its best if it is another physical PC)
+> Its best if it is another physical PC, but if you dont have one try [Virtual Box](https://www.virtualbox.org/wiki/Downloads).

 -   [Visual Studio Code](https://code.visualstudio.com/download)